Medical Tourism Blog

 Some women may experience side effects such as changes in menstrual bleeding, weight gain, headaches, or mood changes.
 It is crucial for women considering this form of contraception to discuss potential side effects with their healthcare provider.
 Regular follow-ups are advised to monitor the implant's effectiveness and address any concerns.

-Best Contraceptive Implant (Implanon) Clinics in Korea
+Best Clinics in Korea for Contraceptive Implant (Implanon)

 SH Clinic